-In 1922, when the tomb of Tutankhamen was discovered in Egypt's Valley of the Kings, the tomb was full of treasures, artwork, and other artifacts.
-In most other tombs that archaeologists discovered, these things had been stolen or vandalized before preservation-minded people could protect them.
+In 1922, when the intact tomb of Tutankhamen was discovered in Egypt's Valley of the Kings, the tomb was full of treasures, artwork, and other artifacts.
+In most other tombs that archaeologists discovered, these items had been stolen or vandalized before preservation specialists could protect them.
 While most of the contents of King Tut’s tomb were relocated to museums in Cairo, the mummy, quartzite sarcophagus and its granite lid, and wall paintings remain onsite for the enjoyment of visitors.
-The tomb is now one of the most-visited sites in the Valley of the Kings.
+The tomb is now one of the most visited sites in the Valley of the Kings.

 The tomb walls are covered with priceless murals depicting scenes of Tutankhamen’s journey into the afterlife, but as time has passed, the paintings have begun to deteriorate.
-Because the large number of visitors may be contributing to the problem, Egypt's Supreme Council of Antiquities (now named the Ministry of Tourism and Antiquities [Egypt]) and the Getty Conservation Institute are collaborating on a three-phase plan to evaluate and manage the effects of visitors on the condition of the tomb.
+In 2009, Egypt's Supreme Council of Antiquities (now named the Ministry of Tourism and Antiquities [Egypt]) and the Getty Conservation Institute collaborated on a multi-phase plan to evaluate and manage the effects of visitors on the condition of the tomb.
 Key issues were to understand the conditions of the tomb, the negative impact of daily visitation, and the environmental risks to the murals and other remaining artifacts.
 The project’s plan was to collect and analyze data from sensors inside the tomb and from a meteorological station outside the tomb.

 Initially, a battery-powered automated weather station was installed near the entrance to the tomb to monitor the general site climate, including air temperature, relative humidity, solar radiation, wind speed and direction, and rainfall.
 Inside the tomb, sensors were installed to monitor microclimatic conditions, such as interior air temperature, relative humidity, dew point temperature, and carbon dioxide level.